beforesemicolon/markup/docs/documentation/capabilities/router.md

 Additionally, the router itself exposes a collection of functions that support the [web components](#web-components) in what they do.
 Yoou can use these APIs to create your own solutions or extend the functionality of this library:

 -   [onPageChange](#onpagechange): A function to subscribe to page changes whether they happened via link interactions or browser navigation.
+-   [isOnPage](#isonpage): A function that tells you whether a provided location is the current location in the browser
 -   [goToPage](#gotopage): A function to add a new entry to the browser history;
 -   [previousPage](#previouspage): A function to go to the previous entry in the browser history;
 -   [previousPage](#nextpage): A function to go to the next entry in the browser history;
--   [replacePage](#replacepage): A function to update location by replacinng the last entry in the browser history;
+-   [replacePage](#replacepage): A function to update location by replacing the last entry in the browser history;
 -   [getPageParams](#getpageparams): A function to get any name location pathname parameter;
 -   [getSearchParams](#getsearchparams): A function that gets you the search query as an object literal;
 -   [getPageData](#getpagedata): A function that gets you the current history entry state data;